Global Politics (POLS 200)

 Course Assignments

-Reflective Artifact Portfolio (30 points): A weekly reflection (300-400 words) where you connect a digital artifact (song, video, meme) to the week's political "right," analyzing it through the lens of class discussions.
+Reflective Artifact Portfolio (30 points): A series of reflections (300-400 words) where you connect a digital artifact (song, video, meme) to the week's political "right," analyzing it through the lens of class discussions.

 Exams (40 points): Two exams (20 points each) consisting of key concept identifications and an analytical essay based on a case study.